khanonjs/khanon.js-website/public/docs/3-overview.md

 A Scene is one of the main pieces of a video game.
 It describes the environment where the actors cohexist and where the player plays its role.
 It is composed by many different elements, depending of the kind of game.
 For example, in a 2D horizontal scroll game, a scene is composed by one or more backgrounds, a foreground with which the actors interact, dynamic elements like doors, ramps or traps (those are also actors), and different effects and particles; In a 3D isometric game, the scene is composed by the ground, 3D elements like mountains, houses or trees, floor effects for grass and water, some cloud effects between the ground and the camera, and dynamic elements.

 # Babylon object
-Khanon.js [Scene](https://khanonjs.com/api-docs/modules/decorators_scene.html) is a wrapper of a Babylon.js Scene.
-When a class is decorated by [Scene decorator](https://khanonjs.com/api-docs/functions/decorators_scene.Scene.html), it creates a Babylon Scene and adds functionalities to it like lifecycle, spawning and removing elements, assets management capabilities, and many others that will be described in this section.
+Khanon.js [Scene](https://khanonjs.com/api-docs/modules/decorators_scene.html) is a wrapper of a [Babylon Scene](https://doc.babylonjs.com/typedoc/classes/BABYLON.Scene).
+When a class is decorated by [Scene decorator](https://khanonjs.com/api-docs/functions/decorators_scene.Scene.html), it creates a [Babylon Scene](https://doc.babylonjs.com/typedoc/classes/BABYLON.Scene) and adds functionalities to it like lifecycle, spawning and removing elements, assets management capabilities, and many others that will be described in this section.

 Every Babylon object is freely accessible from the [`babylon`](https://khanonjs.com/api-docs/classes/decorators_scene.SceneInterface.html#babylon) accessor.
-From there you can get the Babylon.js Scene instance and modify whatever you need.
+From there you can get the [Babylon Scene](https://doc.babylonjs.com/typedoc/classes/BABYLON.Scene) instance and modify whatever you need.
 The code flow shouldn't be affected always you don't remove anything previously created by Khanon.js, like textures, sprites or meshes.

 Use Khanon.js to create and destroy elements.
 For the rest feel free to modify whatever you need in the scene.